 - Professional Production Work: Theatre Arts faculty and staff often work for regional theatres, as directors, actors, designers, and technicians.
 Faculty member Reed Martin continues to tour both nationally and internationally as a member of the Reduced Shakespeare Company.
-James Sasser has written a musical that will be having its off-Broadway premiere fall 2015.
-Leslie McCauley has choreographed Argentine Tango segments for three professional productions.
-John Shillington regularly performs and directs in Sonoma County.
-Peter Crompton designs scenery for many productions throughout the Bay Area. - ACTF: In February 2015, faculty members Maryanne Scozzari and Wendy Wisely attended the regional American College Theatre Festival held at Central Washington University in Ellensburg, Washington, accompanying 15 students from the department.
-While there, the faculty participated in professional workshops, attended productions, and networked with theatre educators and artists from throughout the region.
-Wendy Wisely also directed a staged reading of a one-act written by a student.
-Students performed a scene from Prelude to a Kiss (directed by Leslie McCauley) for the Evening of Invitational Scenes.
+Leslie McCauley has choreographed Argentine Tango segments for three professional productions and starred in Roustabout Theatre's professional production of Noel Coward's Hay Fever, under an Actors Equity contract.
+John Shillington regularly performs and directs in Sonoma County, often up to six shows per year.
+Peter Crompton designs scenery for many productions throughout the Bay Area, including nine productions spring 2018! - ACTF: Each year, Theatre Arts sends faculty and students to the Kennedy Center/American College Theatre Festival.
+In February 2018, faculty members Leslie McCauley and Maryanne Scozzari attended the regional held in Spokane, Washington, accompanying 26 students.
+While at these festivals, faculty participated in professional workshops, attended productions, mentored competing students and networked with theatre educators and artists from throughout the region.
+Laura Downing-Lee has also participated as a faculty director for the New Play Development competition.
+In addition, all three full time faculty members serve as Adjudicators for the western United Stage region, responding to college and university productions being considered for the festival. - Website Training: Angela Hunter-Geiss, Administrative Assistant III, has completed three Drupal trainings in preparation for developing the department's new website.

-- Website Training: Jo deBenedictis, Administrative Assistant III, has completed three Drupal trainings in preparation for developing the department's new website. - Teaching in the Study Abroad Program: In Spring 2014, adjunct Wendy Wisely taught in Florence, Italy.
-Several SRJC students attended the program with her. - Sabbaticals: Laura Downing-Lee completed her sabbatical spring 2015, focusing on Devised Theatre and an Observership at the Oregon Shakespeare Festival.
+- Teaching in the Study Abroad Program: Adjunct Wendy Wisely has taught in Florence, Italy and London, England.
+Several SRJC students attended the programs with her. - Sabbaticals: Laura Downing-Lee completed her sabbatical spring 2015, focusing on Devised Theatre and an Observership at the Oregon Shakespeare Festival.
 Leslie McCauley's Spring 2012 sabbatical was used to research Indian classical dance theatre by traveling to India for personal instruction in Bharatanatyam technique as well the academic study of Kathakali and other forms.
-Maryanne Scozzari's Spring 2009 sabbatical was used to develop online instructional materials and videos for her costuming class. - Workshops Abroad: Leslie McCauley took a private workshop in London with Patrick Tucker and Christine Ozanne in Original Approach Shakespeare. - Serving on Hiring Committees: Spring 2014, faculty Leslie McCauley served on the hiring committee for the new Dean of Arts and Humanities.
-Fall 2014 she and Laura Downing-Lee served on the Adjunct Hiring Committee.
-Classified staff member Jo deBenedictis served on the hiring committee for the new instrumental music faculty with the Music Dept. in Summer 2013. - Coursework: Adjunct faculty Risa Aratyr continues to take classes in Spanish at SRJC.
-Full-time faculty Laura Downing-Lee has taken three vocal music classes with the Music Dept., improving her own singing skills and strengthening her work as a director.
-Leslie McCauley continues to train in Argentine Tango. - Training the Trainer: The Production Specialist, Ari Poppers, completed a three-day Hydraulic Lift training in Sacramento during Summer 2012; this training qualifies him to provide training for students and colleagues throughout the district, as needed.
-He will be re-certifying summer 2015. - Technical Skills: The Box Office Technician, Lori Harvey, continues to take self-directed online study of Excel skills.
-Several faculty have taken CATE and Moodle training workshops. - USITT: In March 2012, staff member Ari Poppers, staff/faculty member Julia Kwitchoff and faculty member Maryanne Scozzari all attended the national conference of USITT (United States Institute for Theatre Technology), an association of design, production and technology professionals in the entertainment industry. - See 3.4 for Safety and Emergency Preparedness trainings completed.
+Maryanne Scozzari's Spring 2009 sabbatical was used to develop online instructional materials and videos for her costuming class. - Workshops Abroad: Leslie McCauley took a private workshop in London with Patrick Tucker and Christine Ozanne in Original Approach Shakespeare. - Serving on Hiring Committees: All full time faculty serve on hiring committees.
+As an example, from spring 2017 to 2018, Chair Leslie McCauley served on six hiring committees. - Coursework: Full-time faculty Laura Downing-Lee has taken three vocal music classes with the Music Dept., improving her own singing skills and strengthening her work as a director.
+Leslie McCauley continues to train in Argentine Tango.
+Admin Angela Hunter Geiss completed her BA in Graphic Design spring 2018. - Training the Trainer: The Production Specialist, Ari Poppers, completed a three-day Hydraulic Lift training in Sacramento during Summer 2012; this training qualifies him to provide training for students and colleagues throughout the district, as needed.
+He re-certified summer 2015. - Technical Skills: Adjunct and Full Time Faculty have taken Canvas training workshops. - USITT: In March 2012, staff member Ari Poppers, staff/faculty member Julia Kwitchoff and faculty member Maryanne Scozzari all attended the national conference of USITT (United States Institute for Theatre Technology), an association of design, production and technology professionals in the entertainment industry. - See 3.4 for Safety and Emergency Preparedness trainings completed.